bryanbraun/bryanbraun.github.io/_posts/2012-07-07-in-which-i-explain-how-i-got-my-dream-job.md

   <img alt="DC street with capitol building in the background" src="/assets/images/DC_capitol.jpg" style="width: 480px; height: 360px;" title="Capitol Building from my cell phone cam" />
 </p>

-I learned that the position would get me involved with <a href="https://twitter.com/#!/BryanEBraun/acquia-dc/members" target="_blank">really talented people</a> working on some challenging problems for prestigious projects.
+I learned that the position would get me involved with <a href="https://twitter.com/#!/BryanEBraun/acquia-dc/members">really talented people</a> working on some challenging problems for prestigious projects.
 It was absolutely perfect!
 It wasn't much longer before I was made an offer for the job.
 I am both humbled and grateful for the opportunity to work with these amazing people.

 This whole process has been the experience of a lifetime and I couldn't think of a better way to transition out of school and into meaningful work.
 I know that the greatest challenges lie ahead but I feel ready to take them on with enthusiasm.